rapture-mc/mgc-nixos/modules/config/system/ad-domain/README.md

   };
 }
 ```
-This will lock down sshd and sudo authentication to AD only.
+This will configure PAM (the local Linux service responsible for authentication) to only permit AD authentication for sudo and sshd.